Penal Code 667 PC - California Three Strikes Law

 You've come to the right place if you or a loved one is charged with one, two, or three strikes under California law.
 First, we need to look at your prior and current strikes, and then we'll get an idea of what the person is facing – how much time they're looking at.

-We also want to determine whether we can defend the case, get you a not-guilty verdict, do the preliminary hearing, and get some of the charges reduced.
+We also want to determine whether we can defend the case, get you a not-guilty verdict, do the preliminary hearing, and reduce some charges.

 If we can't do that, I will need to assemble a mitigation package on your behalf and begin negotiating with the prosecutors.
 I suggest picking up the phone now and requesting a meeting with Ron Hedding.
 We offer a free case evaluation via phone or contact form.
 The Hedding Law Firm is located in Los Angeles, California.